HU-xiaobai/Zhanghao/README.md

 * Attention is All you Need.
 Ashish Vaswani, Noam Shazeer, Niki Parmar, Jakob Uszkoreit, Llion Jones, Aidan N. Gomez, Łukasz Kaiser and Illia Polosukhin.
 2017
 * Generative adversarial networks.
 Ian J. Goodfellow, Jean Pouget-Abadie, Mehdi Mirza, Bing Xu, David Warde-Farley, Sherjil Ozair, Aaron Courville and Yoshua Bengio.
 2014

+### Evaluation metrics
+After we complete VQG tasks, we should evaluate our VQG systems to compare the state-of-the-art technique.
+These papers below list general evaluation metrics for VQG tasks.
+However, until now, actually there are not precise evaluation methods to measure some properties of VQG tasks such as ambiguity, difficulty, meaningful etc, even accuracy.
+Further more, the definition of these properties of VQG are also ambigious without the same standard.
+* BLEU: a method for automatic evaluation of machine translation.
+Kishore Papineni, Salim Roukos, Todd Ward, and Wei-Jing Zhu.
+2002
+* METEOR: An Automatic Metric for MT Evaluation with Improved Correlation with Human Judgments.
+Satanjeev Banerjee and Alon Lavie.
+2005
+* ROUGE: A package for automatic evaluation of summaries.
+Chin-Yew Lin.
+2004
+* CIDEr: Consensus-Based Image Description Evaluation.
+Ramakrishna Vedantam, C. Lawrence Zitnick, Devi Parikh; Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition (CVPR), 2015, pp. 4566-4575

+In addition, spefically, in VQG tasks, some novel metrics are invented to measure different properties:

+* IVQA: Inverse Visual Question Answering.
+Feng Liu, Tao Xiang, Timothy M. Hospedales, Wankou Yang and Changyin Sun; Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition (CVPR), 2018, pp. 8611-8619
+* Creativity: Generating Diverse Questions Using Variational Autoencoders.
+Unnat Jain, Ziyu Zhang and Alexander G. Schwing; Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition (CVPR), 2017, pp. 6485-6494